pumasecurity/hth-village-24/workbook/docs/shadowhawk.md

 # Shadowhawk Challenge

 The *Shadowhawk* challenge requires you to find a flag located in the AWS Simple Storage Service (S3).
 Unfortunately, the *kubeace-maverick* IAM user does not have permissions to the AWS S3 API.
-Without direct access to S3, you will need to escalate your AWS permissions to gain access to the flag.
+Without direct access to S3, you will need to use the [AWS Instance Metadata Service IMDS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html){: target="_blank" rel="noopener"} to escalate your AWS permissions and gain access to the flag.

 ## Pod Permission Inheritance